cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/06-table-creation/table-creation.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a statement to create a table named **a_authors** containing just authors whose names start with the letter 'A':
+    Write a statement to create a table named **a_authors** containing just authors whose names start with the letter 'A'.
     ~~~~

 .. reveal:: table_creation_self_test_create_as_select_hint